ubucon-asia/2022/content/privacy-policy/index.md

 ---
 title: "Privacy policy"
-description: "Applied since October 15, 2022"
+description: "Applied since October 17, 2022"
 ---

 The **UbuCon Asia Organizing Committee** ('https://2022.ubucon.asia' hereinafter referred to as 'The Committee') establishes and discloses privacy policy as follows to protect personal information of data subject and to handle related grievances quickly and smoothly under Article 30 of the 「Personal Information Protection Act」.

-> This privacy policy will be applied from October 15, 2022.
+> This privacy policy will be applied from October 17, 2022.

 ## Article 1 (Purpose of processing personal information)
 **The Committee** processes personal information for the following purposes.
 The personal information being processed will not be used for any of the following purposes, and if the purpose of use is changed, necessary measures will be implemented, such as obtaining separate consent under Article 18 of the 「Personal Information Protection Act」.

 1. Attendee registration, Registration fee payment and Attendee Check-in
     - To register attendees, Accept registration fee payments, and to handle attende check-in on event dates.
+2. To manage registration fee payment
-2. Marketing and advertisement
+3. Marketing and advertisement
     - To provide event schedule information, and to send promotional email when sponsor requests.
-3. Proposal submission and notification
+4. Proposal submission and notification
     - For providing a request for improvement of the proposal and notify proposal acceptance.
-4. Travel sponsorship registration
+5. Travel sponsorship registration
     - To book round trip tickets, accomodation or provide reimbursement for those who applied for travel sponsorship and participate on-site.
-5. Visa invitation letter request
+6. Visa invitation letter request
     - To provide visa invitation letter, Informations on visa issue procedure and required documents for those who need to issue visa to participate on-site.

 ## Article 2 (Items of personal information to be processed and its holding period)